Loom Hero Image

 Branding

-The most important decision that we made as a team was to name the product.
-We landed on Loom.
+When deciding on the name of a product, we landed on Loom.
 We felt the word had a good balance of a calm mood and a slightly ominous and unknown feeling.
 Like a looming feeling, or a family heirloom.
-The word also did not have other negative connotations or was occupied by other competing services.
+The word also did not have other negative connotations or was occupied by other services in the same industry.

 When thinking about our product placement and inspiration from other brands, we referred alot to We Are Not Really Strangers, Post Secret, Snapchat specifically with its map feature, VSCO and Instagram.
 We definitely wanted a modern look, something that was impartial and timeless.
 We leaned toward the warm colour scheme to give an inviting and soft touch, but also to avoid looking like a space related app.
 The visual language of the branding was a fun collaboration to depict a nostalgic collection of memories.
 Loom is a safe place to hold keepsakes and precious moments.